-- 66. IMV is party to a Venture Loan and Security Agreement dated as of December 17, 2021, entered into among IMV Inc., IVT and IMV USA, as borrowers, Horizon, as lender and collateral agent, and Powerscourt Investments XXV, LP ("Powerscourt" and together with Horizon, the "Lenders"), as lender (the "Horizon Agreement"), pursuant to which the Lenders agreed to make available to IMV various loans which, in the aggregate, total \$33.85 million and were to be disbursed upon the achievement of certain milestones (the "Venture Loan"). - 67.
-On December 17, 2021, the Lenders disbursed loans totaling an amount of \$20.31 million.
-The remaining amount of the Venture Loan, totaling \$13.54 million was disbursed by the Lenders on June 22, 2022, such that, as of the date hereof, IMV has received the entirety of the Venture Loan. - 68.
-As of December 31, 2022, IMV's indebtedness towards the Lenders totaled \$33.85 million. - 69.
+- 64. IMV is party to a Venture Loan and Security Agreement dated as of December 17, 2021, entered into among IMV Inc., IVT and IMV USA, as borrowers, Horizon, as lender and collateral agent, and Powerscourt Investments XXV, LP ("Powerscourt" and together with Horizon, the "Lenders"), as lender (the "Horizon Agreement"), pursuant to which the Lenders agreed to make available to IMV various loans which, in the aggregate, total \$33.85 million and were to be disbursed upon the achievement of certain milestones (the "Venture Loan"). - 65.
+On December 17, 2021, the Lenders disbursed loans totalling an amount of \$20.31 million.
+The remaining amount of the Venture Loan, totalling \$13.54 million was disbursed by the Lenders on June 22, 2022, such that, as at the date hereof, IMV has received the entirety of the Venture Loan. - 66.
+As at December 31, 2022, IMV's indebtedness towards the Lenders totalled \$33.85 million. - 67.
 The Venture Loan and the obligations of IMV under the Horizon Agreement are secured by a priority security interest in all assets of IMV, excluding the Intellectual Property.
 IMV has, however, entered into a negative pledge agreement with the Lenders regarding Intellectual Property.
-Attached hereto as Exhibit C are copies of: (i) the financing statements filed by the Lenders at the Personal Property Securities Register of Nova Scotia and of the certified extract of the Register of personal and Movable Real Rights and (ii) the financing statements filed by Horizon with the Delaware Department of State under the Uniform Commercial Code.
+Attached to my Affidavit as Exhibit C is a copy of the financing statements filed by the Lenders at the Personal Property Securities Register of Nova Scotia and of the certified extract of the Register of personal and Movable Real Rights.